connexcs/docs/docs/customer/customer.md

 By clicking on + button we can add customer (see [**Create Customers**](https://docs.connexcs.com/customer/customer/#create-customers) below for details.)

+**Refresh**: Refreshing the page, helpful when making edits or looking at real-time changes.
+This page is built as a web app, so some information will update automatically.

 **Bulk Upload**: Upload multiple Customers at the same time, by importing a spreadsheet file (.csv file) into ConnexCS.

 1. Click `Bulk Upload`, then `Upload`, find your customer file, and then click **`Open`**.